 • Restrictions on where the property is located

-While there are stricter requirements, you’ll be happy to know getting an equity loan on a second home is easier than for rental property.
+While there are stricter requirements, you’ll be happy to know getting an equity loan on a second home is easier than for an investment property.
 So, you should be able to find lenders offering more 2nd mortgages on the vacation home if you have one.

-Does a HELOC have to be Primary Residence?
+Does a HELOC have to be on a Primary Residence?

 Most home equity loans and HELOCs are secured against primary residences, as mortgage bankers tend to favor loans tied to the borrower’s primary dwelling, assuming that repayment will be prioritized.
 Nonetheless, certain lenders extend 2nd mortgages and HELOCs to investment properties as well.